Interpolation in Linear Logic and Related Systems: Introduction

 Linear logic was introduced by Girard in \cite{girard87} as a logical foundation for parallel computation.
-In the intervening years, it has been extensively studied and has attracted applications spanning constraint programming \cite{FRS01}, logic programming \cite{Mil96}, and other areas of computer science.
+In the intervening years, it has been extensively studied and has attracted applications spanning constraint programming \cite{FRS01}, logic programming \cite{Mil96}, and other areas.
 Its multiplicative-additive fragment ${\bf MALL}$ fits within the framework of the full Lambek calculus expanded by additional constants (see \cite[p.~109]{GJKO07}).
 Full linear logic ${\bf LL}$ expands the basic language of $\fle$ not only with additional constants and an involutive negation but also by the \emph{exponentials} $\bang$ and $\whynot$, which can be viewed as certain modal operators; see~\cite{girard87,Avr88}.
-Because linear logicians are motivated primarily by the study of computation within the proofs-as-programs paradigm, linear logic has typically been presented and studied in proof-theoretic terms.
+Because of its motivations within the proofs-as-programs paradigm, linear logic has typically been presented and studied in proof-theoretic terms.
 This approach emphasizes proofs themselves as opposed to the notion of provability, and thus does not employ the framework of Tarskian consequence relations.
 However, Avron in \cite{Avr88} gave a Hilbert-style proof system for linear logic and studied the corresponding consequence relation, in particular introducing an algebraic semantics.
-Subsequently, in an unpublished manuscript, Agliano in \cite{AglLL} proved that the consequence relation of linear logic is algebraizable in the sense of Blok and Pigozzi \cite{BP89}.
-Thanks to the differing motivations between linear logicians and researchers working within the paradigm of consequence relations, subsequent algebraic studies of linear logic have been sparse.
-Most semantic studies of linear logic have focused on categorical methods or phase spaces, which are better adapted to computational motivations.
+Later, Blok and Pigozzi introduced their powerful framework for the algebraizability of logics in \cite{BP89}, and Aglian\`{o} proved in the 1990s that the consequence relation of linear logic is algebraizable in Blok and Pigozzi's sense.\footnote{We note that Aglian\`{o}'s original work on linear logic was never published and remained folklore among algebraic logicians for more than two decades, but has recently been made available in \cite{AglLL}.} Thanks to the differing motivations between linear logicians and researchers working within the paradigm of consequence relations, subsequent algebraic studies of linear logic have been sparse.
+Most semantic studies of linear logic have focused on categorical methods or phase spaces, and have not usually employed the Blok-Pigozzi framework (but cf. \cite{GP23}).